raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Camera /Intensity Gradient /README.md

 In nms_example.cpp the code example illustrates the basic principle behind non-maximum suppression.
 The idea is to reduce the intensities (e.g. corner response) in a local neighborhood in such a way that only the strongest response remains.

+### Disadvantages of the Harris Detector
+One of the disadvantages of the Harris detector is that it does not work well with certain transformations of the image content.
+These might be rotations or scale (i.e. size) changes or even perspective transformations.

+## Overview of Popular Keypoint Detectors
+Keypoint detectors are a very popular research area and thus a large number of powerful algorithms have been developed over the years.
+Applications of keypoint detection include such things as object recognition and tracking, image matching and panoramic stitching as well as robotic mapping and 3D modeling.
+Detectors can be compared for their detection performance and their processing speed.

+The Harris detector along with several other "classics" belongs to a group of traditional detectors, which aim at maximizing detection accuracy.
+In this group, computational complexity is not a primary concern.
+The following list shows a number of popular classic detectors:

+- 1988 Harris Corner Detector (Harris, Stephens)
+- 1996 Good Features to Track (Shi, Tomasi)
+- 1999 Scale Invariant Feature Transform (Lowe)
+- 2006 Speeded Up Robust Features (Bay, Tuytelaars, Van Gool)

+In recent years, a number of faster detectors have been developed which aim at real-time applications on smartphones and other portable devices.
+The following list shows the most popular detectors belonging to this group:

+- 2006 Features from Accelerated Segment Test (FAST) (Rosten, Drummond)
+- 2010 Binary Robust Independent Elementary Features (BRIEF) (Calonder, et al.)
+- 2011 Oriented FAST and Rotated BRIEF (ORB) (Rublee et al.)
+- 2011 Binary Robust Invariant Scalable Keypoints (BRISK) (Leutenegger, Chli, Siegwart)
+- 2012 Fast Retina Keypoint (FREAK) (Alahi, Ortiz, Vandergheynst)
+- 2012 KAZE (Alcantarilla, Bartoli, Davidson)